abd-ul-rafay/abd-ul-rafay/README.md

 <h1 align="center">Hi 👋, I'm Abdul Rafay</h1>
-<h3 align="center">🚀 An Enthusiastic Mobile and Web Developer with some years of experience in the tech field, dedicated to creating innovative solutions. 💻📱🌟</h3>
+<h3 align="center">An Enthusiastic Web and Mobile Developer with some years of experience in the tech field, dedicated to creating innovative solutions.</h3>

-- 💬 Ask me about **Flutter, React.js, Node.js, Django, and more**
+- 💬 Ask me about **React.js, Express.js, Flutter and more**

-- 👨‍💻 All of my projects are available at [https://abd-ul-rafay.github.io/portfolio](https://abd-ul-rafay.github.io/portfolio)
+- 👨‍💻 All of my projects are available at [https://abd-ul-rafay.onrender.com](https://abd-ul-rafay.onrender.com)

 - 📫 How to reach me **abdulrafaykhatana@gmail.com**